Purchasing imported Low-Value Goods

 Angie orders a shirt for S$40 from an overseas fashion retailer, Company B. The shirt is shipped from Australia and imported into Singapore via post.

-As Company B is registered for GST with effect from 1 Jan 2023, Company B will charge Angie with GST on her purchase of the shirt.
+As Company B is GST-registered, Company B will charge Angie GST on her purchase of the shirt.
 Company B will be required to pay the GST collected to IRAS.

 Example 3:

-Mark wishes to purchase a pair of sneakers for S$300 from a seller located in the United States (“US”).
-However, as the US seller does not offer shipping to Singapore, Mark uses the services of a local redeliverer, Company C.
+Mark wants to buy a pair of sneakers priced at S$300 from a seller located in the United States (“US”).
+Since the US seller does not ship directly to Singapore, Mark engages a local redeliverer, Company C, to facilitate the delivery.

 Company C provides Mark with a US forwarding address.
-When placing an order for the sneakers, Mark instructs the US seller to deliver the goods to the overseas forwarding address.
-When the goods arrive at the overseas forwarding address, Company C would then arrange to ship the goods to Singapore via air and deliver the goods to Mark.
+Mark then instructs the US seller to ship the sneakers to this address.
+Once the goods arrive there, Company C arranges for the shipment to Singapore by air and delivers the sneakers to Mark.

-Company C will be required to pay the GST of S$28.35 collected to IRAS.
+Company C will be required to pay IRAS the GST of S$28.35 collected from Mark.

 FAQs